JSJvR/atari-8-bit-git-template/README.md

 ## Limitations

 [Atari 8-bit Utils](https://github.com/JSJvR/atari-8-bit-utils) was a quick weekend project, so YMMV.

-The biggest current limitation is that directories aren't supported.
-Only files in the root folder will be converted to UTF-8 and committed.
+Some of the limitations:
+1. Only a single ATR image
+1. Only supports updating from the ATR image to files, not the other way around
+1. Limted configurability, e.g. the directory structure is fixed

+Depending on free time and motivation, I might change some of this in the future.

 -----
 This project is automatically managed using [Atari 8-bit Utils](https://github.com/JSJvR/atari-8-bit-utils)